International Baccalaureate Grades 11-12

 HL: P1 = 20%; P2 = 36%; P3 = 24%; IA = 20%

-- Paper 1 – Multiple choice questions on core material.
-No calculators are allowed. – 1 hour HL; .75 hour SL
+Paper 1 – Multiple choice questions on core material; calculators not allowed; 1h HL; 45m SL

-- Paper 2 – Short answer and extended response questions on core material.
-Calculator is allowed – 2.25 hours HL, 1.25 hours SL
+Paper 2 – Short answer and extended response questions on core material.
+Calculators are allowed, 2h15m HL; 1h15m SL

-- Paper 3 – Part A: Data based questions on experimental work.
-Part B: Option topic– short answer and extended response on one option topic studied during the course.
-Calculator is allowed. - 1.25 hours HL; 1 hour SL
+Paper 3 – Part A: One data-based question on experimental work.
+Part B: Option topic– short answer and extended responses on one option topic studied during the course.
+Calculators are allowed, 1h15m hours HL; 1h SL

 Group V – Mathematics